 “When I catch myself overthinking, I stop what I’m doing and I take a deep breath in and out.
 I remind myself of a simple quote I’d read: ‘Do the next best thing one step at a time.’
 It helps me pause on the million and one things I’m doing and worrying about, so that I can channel my energy and focus on one thing at a time.”

 Take an objective stance

 “For me, objectivity is generally my approach of choice.
-I step back and try not to judge the situation from my perspective (or at all) by saying things like, ‘if I was hearing this from a friend, what would I say?’ or, ‘if I didn’t know anything about this situation, what would make sense to consider first?,’ or ‘what’s noise and what’s really connected to the facts of the issue?’
-Noise in this sense is my emotions, feelings and beliefs.
-Looking at the situation as objectively as possible helps me tackle things in a more simple manne and free myself from old habits and behaviors.”
+I step back and try not to judge the situation from my perspective (or at all) by saying things like, ‘If I was hearing this from a friend, what would I say?’ or, ‘If I didn’t know anything about this situation, what would make sense to consider first?’, or ‘What’s noise and what’s really connected to the facts of the issue?’.
+Noise in this sense is my emotions, feelings, and beliefs.
+Looking at the situation as objectively as possible helps me tackle things in a more simple manner and free myself from old habits and behaviors.”

 Visualize a mental stop sign